chicbass/chicbass.github.io/aem_ex_3.md

 3. **Closed User Group**

 >26
->Which non-Adobe product can be integrated with AFM as out-of-the-box?
+>Which non-Adobe product can be integrated with AEM as out-of-the-box?

 1. MailChimp
 2. **SAP**
 3. ExactTarget

 >27
->What is the default maximum file site of an asset that a content author ran upload?
+>What is the default maximum file size of an asset that a content author can upload?

 1. **2 GB**
 2. 4 GB